 Do you see an overlap between the act of translation and the act of responding visually to a piece of literature?

-Poet Ishmael Hope: Translation is a means of getting the news from one linguistic group to another.
+Poet Ishmael Hope: As Robert Bringhurst said, translation brings “the news” from other cultures and languages.
 Responding visually to a piece is similar in the way that one work of art inspires another and inspiration is needed in order to successfully translate.

 Artist David Bernardy: I do… There is the act of finding/making images that appear directly in the poem.
 Like the birds.
 I think of those as sort of a direct translation, like word to word, or word to image, if you want.
 But then there are the lines in the poem that speak to a sort of generational voice, the trembling of the stars, the smell of the rain’s aftermath.
 The challenge, much like translating a metaphor from one language to next, is trying to make an image that somehow complements that feeling, whether it be shape or color or a sense of open space.

 Why this poem?

 Poet Ishmael Hope: CMarie Fuhrman, a delightful Indigenous poet and literary builder, asked me to write a poem in both my heritage language, Tlingit (the other is Inupiaq), and in translation.
 It could have been something previously published, but I wanted to make a whole new piece.
 It was fruitful.
 I really saw how you can write a poem in Tlingit—that thoughts form wholly in the language if you learn it well.
 I’ve written in Tlingit before, but at this point I felt a sense of play, which I attribute both to my language acquisition and, more importantly, to the trust and appreciation I have for CMarie.

 Artist David Bernardy: I was attracted by all the physicality of the poem: the coffee, the cottonwood, the mud, the bones.
 I found all these, paired with the title, irresistible.